5 Creative Ways to Use Facebook’s Carousel Ads

 3. Highlight Items in a “Set”

-A classic sales technique used to increase add-ons and purchase value is to present certain items as a natural “set.”
 That incredible pink Himalayan salt is great after all, but it would look so beautiful in that glass salt grinder.
 Why not purchase both?

-You see this a lot– clothing businesses will pair up complementing items to make a must-have outfit, and Amazon sometimes has options for you to purchase multiple related items at once.
-You can use the same strategy for your carousel ads.
+You see this a lot.
+Clothing businesses will pair up complementing items to make a must-have outfit, and Amazon sometimes has options for you to purchase multiple related items at once.
+You can use the same strategy for your Carousel ads.

-Here’s a great example:
+Here’s another great Facebook carousel example:

-This company sells a ton of vegan products, but this carousel ad only shows seafood-alternatives.
+This company sells a ton of vegan products, but this Carousel ad only shows seafood-alternatives.
 Similar items are grouped together.

 You can either target cold and warm audiences with similar items to increase the likelihood of add-on purchases.